CroWzblooD/MindSQL/README.md

 # 🧠 MindSQL

 MindSQL is a Python RAG (Retrieval-Augmented Generation) Library designed to streamline the interaction between users and their databases using just a few lines of code.
-With seamless integration for renowned databases such as PostgreSQL, MySQL, and SQLite, MindSQL also extends its capabilities to major databases like Snowflake and BigQuery by extending the `IDatabase` Interface.
-This library utilizes large language models (LLM) like GPT-4, Llama 2, Google Gemini, and supports knowledge bases like ChromaDB and Faiss.
+With seamless integration for renowned databases such as PostgreSQL, MySQL, MariaDB, and SQLite, MindSQL also extends its capabilities to major databases like Snowflake and BigQuery by extending the `IDatabase` Interface.
+This library utilizes large language models (LLM) like GPT-4, Llama 2, Google Gemini, and supports vector stores like ChromaDB, FAISS, Qdrant, and MariaDB Vector (with native VECTOR data type support).

 ![MindSQL Chart](https://github.com/Sammindinventory/MindSQL/assets/77489054/bc993117-8da9-4b4f-b217-8a33db65c342)